tnw012/tnw012/README.md

 ## Goals for 2023
 - [ ] Get a dev position
-- [ ] Have a working version of epOrganizer
+- [ ] Have a working version of MyPortfolio
 - [ ] Improve discord bot functionality
 - [ ] Polish up a library in python that I have been working on for awhile
 - [ ] Get involed in somekind of open source project.